 Specifically, FHA water tests are required for any properties that are served by a private well.
 Because private wells are less regulated than that of water provided by city treatment plants, they’re often more susceptible to contamination over time if they go unchecked.

-An FHA water test for well water requires that specific contaminants be tested for, and that they be below thresholds that can cause harm to inhabitants of the property.
-The three contaminants that require tests are as follows.
+An FHA water test for well water requires that specific contaminants be tested for.
+The contaminants, if found, need to be below thresholds that can cause harm to inhabitants of the property.
+The three contaminants that require tests are as follows: